 What I believe is that happiness is about having a sense of well-being, not just for one part of your life.
 I think that happiness is a subtle yet ever-lingering state that reminds you that you are well and okay.
-It’s also achieving security and satisfaction in life.
+It’s also achieving security and high satisfaction in life.

 The first step is to get more understanding of what happiness really governs.

 So, before we dive into the good things about finding happiness in your life, I’m going to share with you some common misconceptions about happiness.
-So I hope you read on and enjoy reading! 🙂
+I hope you read on and enjoy reading! 🙂

 There’s no shortcut to happiness

 Achieving genuine happiness is more than just a blissful feeling.
 It rhymes with the words, contentment, well-being, gratitude, a silver-lining, which are more stable and profound words.